 Without a sense of caring, there can be no sense of community.

 Caring for your team (or family) is one of the most important things that you can do as a leader.
 When your people see how much you care for them, they are much more likely to show that same amount of care to others.
-Morale and effectiveness also increases.
+Morale and effectiveness also increase.
 A caring leader has many advantages in their leadership.
 They can pick up on nuanced behavior in their team quicker.
 They can also rely on them more when the going gets tough, and they often form common bonds that build a deep level of trust.

 Caring is more than just a smile